-The FY 2020-21 marketing funding request is proposed at \$2,000,000 (consistent with the FY 2019-20 amount), plus the utilization of an estimated \$1,240,390 in marketing surplus funds.
-The LOSSAN Agency will include any adjustments to the estimated marketing surplus funds and the planned utilization of these funds in the final annual business plan submittal.
+The FY 2020-21 marketing funding request is proposed at \$2,000,000 (consistent with the FY 2019-20 amount), plus the utilization of any prior year marketing surplus funds.
+The LOSSAN Agency will include the estimated amount of any marketing surplus funds in the updated funding request which will be submitted by June 30, 2020.